dancer1325/prometheus/web/ui/README.md

     npm run build

-**NOTE:** You will likely not need to do this directly.
-Instead, this is taken care of by the `build` target in the main Prometheus `Makefile` when building the full binary.
+**NOTE:** You will likely not need to do this directly
+* Instead, this is taken care of by the `build` target in the main Prometheus `Makefile` when building the full binary.

 ### Upgrading npm dependencies